warfare-plugins/social-warfare/README.md

 Classes will be snake cased as well, but will also have the first letter of each word capitalized.
 Class names will also use the singular and never plural (e.g. My_Thing, not My_Things).
 The first letter will be capitalized on variables containing an instance of a class as well (e.g. $Class = new SWP_Class() ).

+Line breaks in PHP will be used generously to make the code more easily readable.
+Two blank lines will be used after a function or method and before the beginning of the docblock for the next function or method.
+One blank line will appear at the end (but within) each standard dockblock.
+One blank line will appear immediately before any forward-slashed comments.

 **Javascript:** In Javascript, we will use the camelCase nomenclature.

 **CSS:** CSS selectors will use the snake_case nomenclature just as in our PHP code.